Huang Goodman · Hako Shikin LLCVirginia Beach · Atlantic coast · since 1997

 This is not a bet on whether the product can be built.
 Four houses, the catalog, the manufacturing backbone, the AI stack, and the conversion floor are live — assembled over 29 years on a fraction of a venture-funded cost.
 Capital here is pointed at reach, not research.

-• 29 years of clean, authorized catalog data
+• 29 years of clean catalog data, authorized channels only

-• Reach — activate the network and own the AI-discovery surface
+• Reach — activate institutional networks and own the surface where enterprise buyers discover event infrastructure

-• Roster — convert warm institutional buyers into Brand Rooms
+• Roster — convert warm institutional relationships into standing accounts with locked pricing

-• Strategic introductions — the people who help it grow, not just fund it
+• Strategic introductions — relationships that expand capacity, not merely fund it

 For strategic & long-term capital